stlcours/BCHexEditor/ReadMe.md

 <h3>Description</h3>

-A hex edit control for the RAD Studio (Delphi and C++ Builder VCL) with addresses, hexadecimal value, text values.
+A hex edit control for the RAD Studio (Delphi and C++ Builder VCL) with addresses, hexadecimal values, text values.
 The text characters can be 8 bit or Unicode.
 Colors and several other options can be changed.

 <h3>Build requirements</h3>